huurray/react-native-calendar-range-picker/README.md

 Common props you may want to specify include:

 - `onChange` - (**Required.**) Handler which gets executed on day press including date data(start, end or single date).
+- `pastYearRange` - Amount of months allowed to scroll to the past. default = 1
-- `yearRange` - Amount of months allowed to scroll to the past and the future. default = 2
+- `futureYearRange` - Amount of months allowed to scroll to the future. default = 2
 - `locale` - Can be localized by adding custom locales to locale object.
 - `startDate` - Initially visible start date.
 - `endDate` - Initially visible end date.